Wisley: 19th and 20th centuries

 Slade Farm and a cottage were transferred from Wisley to Ockham 25 March 1883.
 The children of Wisley Common began to attend Byfleet School.
 Charles Buxton, brewer and MP, had Foxwarren Park, his solitary, stark Neo-Gothic mansion home placed upon the far woodlands of the heath, in land well within the orbital motorway of today and associated with Weybridge.

 In 1911 it was recorded in the Victoria County History "there is no village of Wisley; merely some scattered farms and cottages".

-The former Wisley Airfield, a misnomer as it is within the bounds of Ockham, next to the junction of the M25/A3, had a 6,691 ft runway.
+The former Wisley Airfield, a misnomer as it was within the bounds of Ockham, next to the junction of the M25/A3, had a 6,691 ft runway.
 Built towards the end of World War II as a flight test airfield for the Vickers aircraft factory at nearby Brooklands, it opened in 1944 and after extended use for the development of military aircraft during the Cold War, it finally closed in 1972.

 Although the runway, taxiways and large areas of hardstanding survive, most of the buildings—including the unique control tower converted from an old timber-framed cottage—were demolished around 1980.
 The Ockham Beacon at the east end serves as a navigation aid for aircraft flying over the area.